dylans0ng/dylans0ng.github.io/_posts/2023-09-01-fastest-way-to-show-descriptive-stats.md

 So, make sure to **read until the end** if you're interested to analyze this data in only a **couple of mouse clicks**!

 ## The "Data Analysis" Feature
 The "**Data Analysis**" feature is an Excel **add-in** that is very useful when it comes to **statistical summaries**.
-For this post, we'll use it to give us a descriptive statistics of the Big Mac prices.
+For this post, we'll use it to give us descriptive statistics of the Big Mac prices.

 However, if you're on the default Excel settings, then **you won't see the tool**.
 Here's how to enable it: